data-solution-automation-engine/data-warehouse-automation-metadata-schema/docs/overview/Index.md

-# Interface specification - Data Solution Automation Metadata
+# Data Solution Automation Metadata

 The **interface for data solution automation metadata** provides an agreed (canonical) format for the exchange of relevant metadata for data solution/warehouse automation.
 The intent is to define a *sufficiently generic* format, that can be used to record and share information about data solution automation metadata, so that more time can be spent on concepts, patterns, and solution ideas - instead of reinventing the wheel on what exactly is required to automate a data solution.